virgild/caddy-tlsconsul/README.md

 - `CADDY_CONSULTLS_AESKEY` defines your personal AES key to use when encrypting data.
 It needs to be 32 characters long.
 - `CADDY_CONSULTLS_PREFIX` defines the prefix for the keys in KV store.
 Default is `caddytls`

+## Run with Docker

+You can use a custom version of Caddy with integrated Consul TLS storage using the Dockerfile provided in this repo.
+Because this Dockerfile uses multi-stage build you need at least Docker 17.05 CE.